State leaders push for incentive to help local fire stations recruit volunteers

 "I was in a really bad motorcycle accident in 2014 and took a lot of people to help me.
 So I just want to help other people," Stone said.

-State leaders are proposing bill 3027 which would give emergency volunteers a $500 dollar tax credit.
+State leaders are proposing Senate Bill 3027, which would give emergency volunteers a $500 dollar tax credit.
 Stone says that could help.

 (0) comments